Henry Hobson Richardson: Railroad buildings

 Among the few stations still extant, these influences are perhaps best illustrated in his Old Colony station (Easton, Massachusetts, 1881–1884).
 Here he uses the Syrian arch that became a hallmark of Richardson designs for both the porte-cochère and the windows of the main structure.
 Reminiscent of a courtyard and temple that Morse illustrated from Nikkō in Tochigi prefecture, Japan, the hip roof on wide, bracketed eaves nearly hides the rough stonework below in shadow.
 Richardson even included a carved dragon at each end of the beam spanning the arches of windows.
 The walls "become horizontal planes hovering above one another with bands of windows in between."

 Richardson was an early although not the first U.S. architect to look to Japan, but his train stations "form the earliest sustained application of Japanese inspiration in American architecture, an undeniable precursor to Frank Lloyd Wright's Prairie house designs."
 As with his libraries, Richardson evolved and simplified as the series continued, and his famous Chestnut Hill station (Newton, Massachusetts, 1883–1884, demolished circa 1960) featured clean lines with less Japanese influence.

 After his death, more than 20 other stations were designed in Richardson's style for the Boston and Albany line by the firm of Shepley, Rutan and Coolidge, all draftsmen of Richardson at the time of his death.
-Many Boston and Albany stations were landscaped by Richardson's frequent collaborator, Frederick Law Olmsted.
+A number of Boston and Albany stations were landscaped by Richardson's frequent collaborator, Frederick Law Olmsted.
 Additionally, a railroad station in Orchard Park, New York (near Buffalo) was built in 1911 as a replica of Richardson's Auburndale station in Auburndale, Massachusetts.
 The original Auburndale station was torn down in the 1960s during construction of the Massachusetts Turnpike.
 The original Richardson stations on the Boston and Albany Highland branch have either been demolished or converted to new uses (such as restaurants).
 Two of the stations designed by Shepley, Rutan, and Coolidge (both in Newton, Massachusetts) are still used by Boston's MBTA (green line) public transit service: and Newton Highlands station and Newton Centre station.